Which countries have 30km/h in residential areas?

 What makes Australia different?

 Compared to Sweden, Germany and the UK, Australia has better weather and an outdoor culture.
-Compared to these countries, a very low percentage of people in Australia use active transport as a travel mode.
+Compared to these countries, a very low percentage of people in Australia use active transport as a travel mode (see above).
 By introducing 30km/h, it would be possible to make it safe for people to walk or cycle to school, local shops and other places with all the benefits this brings immediately.
 In many places, especially in quiet residential streets this can be done without the need for separated infrastructure like cycleways.

 Isn’t 30km/h in high pedestrian areas and school zones enough?

 Upon deciding if it safe to walk or cycle somewhere, people will consider the entire journey.
 Reducing speed limits in those areas only, will reduce road danger and noise in these areas but will not encourage many people who live outside these zones to walk and cycle to places.
 It has to be implemented at people’s doorstep to get the full benefit.
 In Europe, quiet residential streets with 30km/h speed limits usually don’t have separated cycle ways but still form an important part of the cycle network.
+Especially when it comes to walking or cycling to school, connectivity is only as good as the worst link.

 What are the benefits?